A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Introduction

 for the quartic Lagrangian

-This Lagrangian is related to the four-fermion interaction studied in the $2$-dimensional Gross--Neveu model \cite{GN}. \end{rem} In Section \ref{sect:Sasaki} we consider the special case where $(X,g_X)$ is a K\"ahler--Einstein surface.
-There are canonical $\mathrm{Spin}^c$-structures on $X$ with determinant line bundles $K$ and $K^{-1}$, defined by the complex structure $J$.
+This Lagrangian is related to the four-fermion interaction studied in the $2$-dimensional Gross--Neveu model \cite{GN}. \end{rem} As an application we consider in Section \ref{sect:Sasaki} the Boothby-Wang construction of circle bundles over closed K\"ahler--Einstein surfaces $(X,g_X,J,\omega)$ with $\mathrm{Ric}_{g_X}=\lambda g_X$ and Einstein constant $\lambda\neq 0$.
+There are canonical $\mathrm{Spin}^c$-structures on $X$ with characteristic line bundles $K$ and $K^{-1}$, defined by the complex structure $J$.
 The (perturbed) Seiberg--Witten equations for both $\mathrm{Spin}^c$-structures have canonical solutions $(A_0,\phi_0)$ with $|\phi_0|\equiv\mathrm{const}$.

-We show that $(Y,g_Y)$ (for a suitably rescaled length of the $S^1$-fibres) is a Sasaki $\eta$-Einstein manifold and the spinors $\phi_0$ lift to eigenspinors $\psi$ of the Dirac operator $D^Y$.
-In the special case that the Einstein constant of $g_X$ is equal to $6$, the manifold $(Y,g_Y)$ is Sasaki--Einstein and the spinors $\psi$ are Killing spinors. \begin{rem} Other generalizations of the Seiberg--Witten equations to $5$-manifolds can be found in \cite{DB}, \cite {KLW}, \cite{Pan}. \end{rem} \begin{conv} In the following all manifolds are smooth, connected and oriented. \end{conv}
+In this situation the circle bundle $(Y,g_Y)$ is a Sasaki $\eta$-Einstein $5$-manifold (if the $S^1$-fibres have a suitable constant length, depending on $|\lambda|$) and the spinors $\phi_0$ lift to eigenspinors $\psi$ of the Dirac operator $D^Y$.
+If the Einstein constant $\lambda$ is negative and $g_X$ normalized so that $\lambda=-4$, the spinors $\psi$ are harmonic, i.e.~in the kernel of $D^Y$.
+If $\lambda>0$ and $g_X$ normalized so that $\lambda=6$, the $5$-manifold $(Y, g_Y)$ is Sasaki--Einstein and the spinors $\psi$ are Killing spinors. \begin{rem} Other generalizations of the Seiberg--Witten equations to $5$-manifolds can be found in several references, including \cite{DB}, \cite {KLW}, \cite{Pan}. \end{rem} \begin{conv} In the following all manifolds are smooth, non-empty, connected and oriented if not stated otherwise. \end{conv}